manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 ## commit-notify in the steady state:

-**Steady-state protocol.** We  detail the steady-state protocol tolerating omission failures under a fixed primary; we later discuss the view-change protocol.
+We  detail the steady-state protocol tolerating omission failures under a fixed primary; we later discuss the view-change protocol.

     // Replica j